1. AYISHAT AKANBI: The Problem with Wokeness

 In this video, the moral psychologist and founder of Heterodox Academy, Jonathan Haidt lays out in great detail the power behind inquiry, investigation, and open-mindedness.
 This way of approaching reality, knowledge, and truth, Haidt exhorts, is in stark contrast to ideologically fixed -and unchangeable- truths of modern social justice ideologies.
 The competing values referred to in the title are: Truth (open inquiry) and Social Justice Ideology (a programmed, restrictive view of seeing and responding to reality in a predetermined way).
 While this particular talk focuses on the “telos” of institutions of higher education, Haidt has also studied and lectured on the the ways in which Congress and the American public have become polarized in recent years. have led more in-depth discussion about the variables that have impacted the strength of Western democracies can be found in Haidt’s take on “Why America’s Finely-Tuned Democracy is Running Down”.
 For a talk on the “Three Terrible Ideas” that are weakening younger generations, discourse and democracy, click here.

-Linguistics professor John McWhorter, a founding member of Heterodox Academy, discusses the alleged hate crime hoax that Jussie Smollett, an openly gay, black actor on the television show Empire, has been accused of engineering for the purpose of advancing his career, and the impact of victimhood narratives and ideology on the culture at large.
-A major theme of this interview (and other McWhorter writings) is the need for black advocates to question victimology as a permanent stance.
+Linguistics professor John McWhorter, a founding member of Heterodox Academy, discusses the influence of the specific ideology known as “Anti Racism” on victimhood culture and on the accuracy of popular beliefs about the prevalence of racism—including police-related racism.
+Some of the specific data McWhorter speaks about has been addressed in other appearnces, including a 2019 CNN appearance in which McWhorter discusses the benefits of victimhood culture.
+In the CNN segment, and the alleged hate crime hoax that Jussie Smollett, an openly gay, black actor on the television show Empire, who later was found to have engineered a false hate crime for the purpose of advancing his career.
+A major theme of these and other interviews (and other McWhorter writings) is the need for Black advocates to question victimology as a permanent stance.
 For an in-depth discussion of this issue with McWhorter and Glenn Loury, click here.
 A shorter version of that discussion can be found here.
 It’s interesting to note that an increasing number of black writers and academics have written and spoken along similar lines.
 Harvard professor, Dr. Cornel West questions the victim narrative and the bleak and racialized world view of Critical Race Theory in a piece called “Ta Nahesi Coates is the Neoliberal Face of the Black Freedom Struggle“, and Christina Dit Sully echoes some of the same concerns in a piece called “Universalism and the Courage to Change Society”.

 9. WARREN FARRELL: The Future of Boys and Men